Only show these results:

 Currently, the AbstractNylasSdkError class has only one subclass: the NylasSdkTimeoutError, which is thrown when a request times out.

-Pagination changes in the Node.js SDK v7
+Pagination changes in v7 Node.js SDK

-Pagination has changed in the Nylas API v3.
-In v3, if the NylasListResponse returns more than one page of results, Nylas sends a nextCursor parameter that contains a token for the next page.
+Pagination has changed in Nylas v3: if Nylas returns more than one page of results in the NylasListResponse object, it also sends a nextCursor parameter that contains a token for the next page.

-// Get a list of Calendars.
+// Get a list of calendars.

 const calendars = nylas.calendars.list({

-identifier: 'Grant_ID',
+identifier: '<NYLAS_GRANT_ID>',

 });

-// Option 1 - Use the next() function to get the next page.
+// Use the `next()` function to get the next page.

 const nextPage = await calendars.next();